Berserk-Games/Tabletop-Simulator-API/docs/notes.md

 ####addNotebookTab(...)

-[<span class="ret int"></span>](types.md)&nbsp;Add a new notebook tab.
+[<span class="ret int"></span>](types.md) Add a new notebook tab.
 If it failed to create a new tab, a -1 is returned instead.
 Indexes for notebook tabs begin at 0.

 !!!info "addNotebookTab(parameters)"
 	* [<span class="tag tab"></span>](types.md) **parameters**: A Table containing spawning parameters.